Neck swelling Symptoms, Causes and Treatment

 • Swollen lymph nodes that accompany night sweats, abdominal pain, unexplained weight loss, or high fever

-If the swollen lymph nodes are not caused by something serious, they will go away on their own.
+If the neck swelling and pain are caused by something serious, they will go away on their own.
 A few things can help with any discomfort while you wait for it to run its course:

 • Warm compress: A washcloth rinsed in hot water and placed on the painful area can help relieve pain.